melnyashka/horizontal_gene_transfer/Mesocentre/HowTo.md

 Now, the script, which launch the cluster, is called *slurmjob.sh*.
 But before launching the script, you have to put your own script to cluster in the folder *horizontal_gene_transfer/Mesocentre/*.
 It is very simple!
 Put the code from your machine to your GitHub folder with the same name, and then push your changes to the server.
 It is done!
 Now, go inside *horizontal_gene_transfer* (using **cd**, of course) and pull the changes.

-## SLURM
+## SLURM TIME!

 Now, when everything is settled, it is time for a game!
-Before redacting the slurm script, please check if it includes *matplotlib.use("Agg")*, as otherwise it will throw an error!
+Before redacting the slurm script, please check if your Python code includes *matplotlib.use("Agg")*, as otherwise it will throw an error when calling a matplolib!
 Also check if includes the right path to the directories, so that all the figures are stored in */scratch/gene/horizontal_gene_transfer/Mesocentre/Figures*.

 Finally, change the last command in *slurmjob.sh*.
 It must include a path to your script.
 You have to do that with vim (yes-yes!).
 Check the short tutorial in links to this page.
 Or, if you feel like it, you can write your own script inside a GitHub folder, copypasting the content of the one in */scratch/gene/*, or the one from the tutorial on Aix-Marseille University website (which is equivalent), and push your changes to the folder, and launch it.